alulujasmine/BachelorThesis/README.md

 # BachelorThesis
-This is my Bachelor's thesis on river wetland ecological engineering.
+This is my Bachelor's thesis titled "The Technology Systerm of River Wetland Restoration -- Huxi River as a Case Study" on river wetland ecological engineering.

 It includes five main chapters.

 The third, fifth and sixth chapters are the main parts.